Bronze Age Europe: Aegean

 when civilizations first established a far-ranging trade network.
 This network imported tin and charcoal to Cyprus, where copper was mined and alloyed with the tin to produce bronze.
 Bronze objects were then exported far and wide and supported the trade.
 Isotopic analysis of the tin in some Mediterranean bronze objects indicates it came from as far away as Great Britain.

 Around 1600 BC, the eruption of Thera destroyed the site of Akrotiri and damaged Minoan sites in eastern Crete.
 The further impact of this event is poorly understood.

 Starting in the 15th century BC, the Mycenaeans began to spread their influence throughout the Aegean and Western Anatolia.
 By c.
 1450 BC, the palace of Knossos was ruled by a Mycenaean elite who formed a hybrid Minoan-Mycenaean culture.
 Mycenaeans also colonized several other Aegean islands, reaching as far as Rhodes.
 Thus the Mycenaeans became the dominant power of the region, marking the beginning of the Mycenaean 'Koine' era (from Κοινή, common), a highly uniform culture that spread in mainland Greece and the Aegean.
 The Mycenaean Greeks introduced several innovations in the fields of engineering, architecture and military infrastructure, while trade over vast areas of the Mediterranean was essential for the Mycenaean economy.
 Their syllabic script, the Linear B, offers the first written records of the Greek language and their religion already included several deities that can be also found in the Olympic Pantheon.
 Mycenaean Greece was dominated by a warrior elite society and consisted of a network of palace states that developed rigid hierarchical, political, social and economic systems.
 At the head of this society was the king, known as wanax.

+Archaeological cultures of the Bronze Age Aegean include: